eklavya112/Amazon--Sentiment-Analysis/README.md

 # NLP-of-Amazon-Reviews
-This repository contains which performs NLP and EDA of Amazon reviews

 1. I have utilised sqlite format of dataste for NLP and EDA.
 The dataset can be dowloaded from this link: https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews